- Table of Contents

 6. It’s a high-profile event.
 According to a NewYork Times news article, mass murders (murders of four or more people at one time) occur an average of once a day in the U.S. The overwhelming majority of mass murders are ignored, but a select few are covered 24/7.

-7. The event seems too theatrical to be real.
+7. The event seems too theatrical to be real (or too theatrical to be taken at face value).

 8..
 Government or media foreknowledge (e.g. BBC announcing the collapse of WTC-7 some 20 minutes before it actually occurred).